pranavgovi/Chatgpt-SE/README.md

 File structure:
 1)
 'research1-gopi'  - contains all the files for 1st question

-'research1-gopi/readme' - This readme file explains the structure for third question.
+'research1-gopi/readme' - This readme file explains the structure for first question.

 2)